krispai/Krisp-SDK-Sample-Apps/README.md

 * KRISP_INC
 * KRISP_LIB

-The MKL_LIB parameter is mandatory on the x86/amd64 based system.
-The parameter should point to the MKL libraries folder which is packaged with Krisp Audio SDK for x86/amd64 based systems starting from v7.0.
-The library is required by Krisp Audio SDK.
+The MKL_LIB parameter is mandatory on the x86/amd64-based system.
+The parameter should point to the MKL libraries folder which is packaged with Krisp Audio SDK for x86/amd64-based systems starting from v7.0.

+KRISP_INC and KRISP_LIB should point to the Krisp SDK header directory and library directory.

 The LIBRESAMPLE_LIB parameter is mandatory and required by Krisp Audio SDK.
 The parameter should point to the folder containing libresample library which is bundled with Krisp Audio SDK starting from v7.0.

-The LIBRESAMPLE_LIB, LIBSNDFILE_INC, KRISP_INC, KRISP_LIB are required by the sample apps in the repository.
+LIBSNDFILE_INC and LIBSNDFILE_LIB directories is required by the sample-nc app for the purpose of reading and writing WAV PCM-based audio files.
+It is not the SDK requirement.

 ## Build Process